Skip to contents

 Predictions of the trajectories

 Class-specific predictions can be computed for any data contained in a dataframe as soon as all the covariates specified in the model are included in the dataframe.
-In the next lines, such a dataframe is created by generating a vector of \(age\) values between 65 and 95 and defining \(CEP\) at 1 or 0.
-The predictions are computed with predictY
+In the next lines, such a dataframe is created by generating a vector of ageage values between 65 and 95 and defining CEPCEP at 1 or 0.
+The predictions are computed with predictY and plotted with the associated plot functionality or by using standard R tools.

 data_pred0 <- data.frame(age=seq(65,95,length.out=50),CEP=0)